ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-regex_demo.md

 ## Running ami-regex

 At present the regexes are edited into a file such as regex/species.xml.
 This allows for better maintenance and more control (flags can be added).
-It's also much better where the regex consists of many alternatives (e.g.a list of species or black-list terms).
+It's also much better where the regex consists of many alternatives (e.g. a list of species or black-list terms).
 Here's my ``regex/genbank.xml``

 ```